henspace/text2lesson-docs/docs/whats-it-for.md

 # ❔ What's it for?

-So what's the point of _Text2Lesson_ then?
+So what's the point of _RapidQandA_ then?
 There are loads of great online quiz generators out there: [Kahoot](https://kahoot.com/) and [Quizizz](https://quizizz.com/) for example.
 Surely, we don't need another one?

-_Text2Lesson_ is different.
+_RapidQandA_ is different.
 It has three distinct features:

 - **Speed**: quickly writing down your lesson in plain text is faster than clicking in a fancy UI.
 It might not seem it at first, but once you've got to grips with